Global and local theory of skew mean curvature flows: Introduction

+In Section 7, we study the local Cauchy problem for arbitrary large data in $H^{\sigma}_{E}$, see Theorem 7.1 and Corollary \ref{z222}.
+The local Cauchy problem for arbitrary large data is not trivial since SMCF is a quasilinear equation.
+Moreover, to prove well-posedness for large data it is generally necessary to impose Mizohata's integrability condition(\cite{M1,M2,M3}).
+For SMCF, the geometric structure of the flow and geometric energy methods enable us to compensate the derivative loss, and no additional integrability conditions are needed.
+In addition, we study not only the intrinsic geometric quantities but also norms of the extrinsic immersion $F$, which largely simplifies the compactness argument and provides the existence of strong solutions besides classic solutions.

 The paper is organized as follows.
 In Section 2, we reduce SMCF to a quasilinear Schr\"odinger equation by choosing suitable coordinates and frames.
 In Section 3, we recall the local well-posedness and high order energy estimates.
-In Section 4, we prove the main theorem.
+In Section 4, we prove the global regularity and long time dynamics.
+In Section 5, we prove the existence of wave operators.
+In Section 7, we study the local Cauchy problem for arbitrary large data in $H^{\sigma}_{E}$.

 {\bf Notations.} We denote $A\lesssim B$ if there exists some universal constant $C>0$ such that $A\le CB$.
 The notation $C_{\alpha_1,...,\alpha_j}$ denotes some constant depending on the parameters $\alpha_1,...,\alpha_j$, and it generally may vary from line to line.
 Denote $\langle x\rangle =\sqrt{1+|x|^2}$.
 The Fourier transform $f\mapsto \widehat{f}$ is defined by